bargavj/EvaluatingDPML/README.md

 ### Pre-processing data sets

 Pre-processed CIFAR-100 data set has been provided in the `dataset/` folder.
 Purchase-100 data set can be downloaded from [Kaggle web site](https://www.kaggle.com/c/acquire-valued-shoppers-challenge/data).
-This can be pre-processed using the preprocess_purchase.py script provided in the repository.
+This can be pre-processed using the preprocess_purchase.py script provided in the `extra/` folder.
 Alternatively, the files for Purchase-100 data set can be found [here](https://drive.google.com/open?id=1nDDr8OWRaliIrUZcZ-0I8sEB2WqAXdKZ).
 For pre-processing other data sets, bound the L2 norm of each record to 1 and pickle the features and labels separately into `$DATASET`_feature.p and `$DATASET`_labels.p files in the `dataset/` folder (where `$DATASET` is a placeholder for the data set file name, e.g. for Purchase-100 data set, `$DATASET` will be `purchase_100`).